Aegis Orchestrator

 GoalCommand

-Debug build (fast)cargo build -p aegis-cli
+Debug build (fast)cargo build -p aegis-orchestrator

-Release build (optimised)cargo build --release -p aegis-cli
+Release build (optimised)cargo build --release -p aegis-orchestrator

 Full workspacecargo build